 - Don’t pay sites to promote or review your work.
 They don’t pay off.

 - Don’t expect overnight success.
-You’re one writer in a sea of self-published and signed authors trying to get their books sold.
+You’re one writer in a sea of self-published and traditionally published authors trying to get their books sold.
 Consider every purchase a victory, even if it’s the only sale that you get that month.

 - Don’t take rejection personally.
-Don’t quit over a bad review or think that you are a terrible writer just because you read about something that a reviewer didn’t like.
+Don’t quit over a bad review or think that you are a terrible writer just because someone else doesn't like your work.
 Remember that we all have opinions, and not everyone is going to like or understand what you do.